kent666/Fresher/README.md

-This project is the collections of my enjoy repos.
+The collections of my enjoy repos.